salif/linkita/README.md

 #### Option B: Using Taxonomies

 Useful if the blog has a team of several authors.
-If you choose this option you should set taxonomies in each page.
+If you choose this option you should set taxonomies in each post.

 ```toml ,name=frontmatter
 +++